 - ¼ cup chopped nuts - optional to top

 - Preheat oven to 375°.
-Add an oven safe pan to the oven to preheat, also.
-I used a 10-inch cast iron skillet.
+Add an oven-safe pan to preheat also.
+A 10-inch cast-iron skillet works well.

-- Remove preheated pan and coat with one tablespoon butter.
+- Remove preheated pan and coat with 1 tablespoon of butter.

-- Mix dry. one cup flour, two tablespoons sugar, two teaspoon baking powder, ½ teaspoon salt.
+- Mix dry ingredients.
+1 cup of flour, 2 tablespoons of sugar, 2 teaspoons of baking powder, and ½ teaspoon salt.
 Mix wet into dry.

-- Pour into the heated pan and top with ¼ cup chopped nuts.
-I like walnuts but pecans will be good.
-Or just skip the nuts.
+- Pour into the heated pan and top with ¼ cup of chopped nuts.
+I like walnuts, but pecans are okay or skip the nuts.

-- Bake for 25 minutes.
-You can turn the broiler on for a few minutes near the end to brown more if needed.
+- Bake for about 25 minutes.
+You can turn the broiler on near the end if you want more browning.

 - The riper the banana, the sweeter.